spamdaemon/zone/README.md

  1. When using code optimizers, such as Google closure, the functions argument names will be changed and so they cannot be used to lookup values anymore.
  1. If there are too many parameters, then the injector cannot properly determine the function signature.

-On the other hand, using two alternate approaches allow some control over the injected values:
+On the other hand, using the two alternate approaches allow some control over the injected values:
  1. If the name starts with a `?` character, then it is assumed to be optional and no error is thrown if the value is unknown.
 The corresponding function parameter is bound to `undefined`.

 ## Setting up a module